uthsabcps/Student-Grade-Manager---Python-Console-Application/README.md

 ---

-</> Markdown

-# Author
+## 👨‍💻 Author

 Uthsab Chandra Paul Sajib

-Bachelor of Infromation and Communication Technology (Major in Artificial Intelligence)
+Bachelor of Information and Communication Technology (Major in Artificial Intelligence)
 University of Tasmania